kulturpass-de/kulturpass-documentation/technical-documentation/technical-processes-and-functions.md

-# KulturPass DE - Technical Processes and Functions
+# KulturPass - Technical Processes and Functions

-The KulturPass DE project implements a cultural marketplace where KulturPass app users consume the goods and services.
+The KulturPass implements a cultural marketplace where KulturPass app users consume the goods and services.
 To get a better picture on how the solution components interact with each other, you may follow the documentation on the [Technical Architecture](technical-architecture-01.md).

 For the vendors the following processes and functions are relevant on the platform: